OrbitAll: A Unified Quantum Mechanical Representation Deep Learning Framework for All Molecular Systems: Methods

 where $N_\text{elec}$ denotes the number of electrons, which depends on the system’s charge.
 As a result, the density matrix inherently encodes both spin and charge information.
 Environmental effects influence the density matrix more subtly by altering the converged mean-field compared to that of an isolated system.
 An example of such a perturbation is shown in \SI{}Figure \ref{fig:app:hessian_qm9_solvent_comparison}.

 Any SCF method solving the Roothaan-Hall or Pople-Nesbet equations can be used in this framework.
-We use spGFN1-xTB \cite{neugebauer_spgfnxtb_2023} via tblite \cite{tblite} to efficiently generate orbital features with unrestricted Hartree-Fock.
-Other relatively inexpensive methods, such as spGFN2-xTB \cite{bannwarth2019gfn2} or recently released g-xTB \cite{froitzheim2025gxtb}, can be used to possibly improve the accuracy of the predictions.
+We use spGFN1-xTB \cite{neugebauer_spgfnxtb_2023} for the experiments in Sections \ref{sec:qm9star_spin_charge} and \ref{sec:env_effects}, and g-xTB for the experiments in Section \ref{sec:foundation_model} \cite{froitzheim2025gxtb}, to efficiently generate orbital features with unrestricted Hartree-Fock.

 \paragraph{Equivariant Graph Neural Network}

 To build a data-efficient model that robustly predicts SE(3) (rotations and translations) equivariant and/or invariant molecular properties such as forces and dipole moments, we construct a GNN, based on the E(3) equivariant UNiTE framework \cite{qiao_orbnet_equi_2022}.
 The inherent SE(3) equivariance of the QMMs is maintained through our GNN, which results in an end-to-end SE(3) equivariant framework.
 The GNN satisfies the necessary rotational and translational symmetries: